Hunter Wendelstedt: Incident with Aaron Boone

+On-field injuries

+While umpiring first base during the April 16, 2025, game between the New York Mets and Minnesota Twins, Wendelstedt was struck in the head by a foul line drive hit by Mets outfielder Tyrone Taylor.
+He left the game and was taken to a hospital in Minneapolis.
+Wendelstedt had previously exited a 2016 game between the Yankees and the Toronto Blue Jays in which he was umpiring home plate after being struck in the face mask by a foul ball.

 Personal life

 Hunter attended Loyola University New Orleans for two years, where he was a member of Alpha Delta Gamma fraternity.

 After the death of his father, Hunter took over operations of the Wendelstedt Umpire School in Florida and is involved with the YMCA Ormond Beach and YMCA Edgewater Charity Golf Tournaments.